maciekdude/email/README.md

 ## Team

 This Accelerator was built by the Watson Accelerators Team.
-The original idea for the Accelerator was formed during a brainstorming session between the Watson Accelerators Team and (ANNA, who was the other group?)...
+The original idea for the Accelerator was formed during a brainstorming session between the Watson Accelerators Team and Cognitive and Cloud Team.

 #### Watson Accelerators Team Contributors
 - [Anna Quincy](https://www.linkedin.com/in/anna-quincy-25042957)